 Milking sheep and goat's milk and observing shearing livestock's wool in spring season

-Discover the capital of Achaemenid Empire that was hidden to the world until the invasion of Alexander the Great where Darius the Great started to build more than 2500 years before.
+Discover the capital of the Achaemenid Empire that was hidden from the world until the invasion of Alexander the Great where Darius the Great started to build more than 2500 years before.

 Close to Persepolis is the sacred Necropolis (Naqsh-e Rustam), where the founders of the Persian Empire lie for eternity.
 The gigantic tombs of Darius I, Xerxes, Artaxerxes I, and Darius II, are hollowed out of the cliff and embellished with sculpted figures and huge bas-reliefs.
 The row of the four tombs, all shaped in crosses and facing the visitor, inspires admiration.